David Livermore

-David Livermore (born 20 May 1980) is an English retired footballer who is currently the assistant manager of Gillingham.
+David Livermore (born 20 May 1980) is an English retired footballer who was most recently caretaker manager of Millwall.
 Livermore has featured for clubs such as Arsenal, Millwall, Hull City, Brighton & Hove Albion, Luton Town and Oldham Athletic.
 He also served as a player/manager at Histon.

 Playing career

-Born in Edmonton, London, Livermore was a trainee at Arsenal and went on to feature for Millwall, where he became club captain.
+Born in Edmonton, London, Livermore was a trainee at Arsenal.
+At Arsenal FC Livermore suffered an injury which led to promotion of Ashley Cole into Livermore's year group as an understudy.
+Ashley Cole determined that Livermore's injury was one of the crucial events of his own career.
+Livermore went on to feature for Millwall, where he became club captain.
 With Millwall, he won the 2001 Division Two title.
-While at the club he also played in the 2004 FA Cup Final, but he conceded a penalty as they lost to Manchester United.
+While at the club he also played in the 2004 FA Cup final, but he conceded a penalty as they lost to Manchester United.
 He as well netted the 1000th goal of the Coca-Cola £1 million goal chase against Nottingham Forest.
-In 2006, LIvermore won Millwall's Player of the Year award.
+In 2006, Livermore won Millwall's Player of the Year award.

 Livermore joined Hull City for £500,000, having been spent only ten days as a Leeds United player after signing from Millwall in the summer of 2006 also for £500,000.
 This came after Leeds manager Kevin Blackwell stated the club had eventually managed to acquire other players in the same position in Ian Westlake and Kevin Nicholls, and felt Livermore's first team chances were limited.

 Livermore missed Hull's first two matches in the 2006–07 season through injury, but went on to play in twenty-five league games, scoring four goals and aiding Hull in escaping relegation.
 He joined Oldham Athletic on loan on 31 January 2008.